thebigh2014/chocolatier-continued/README.md

 ### Planned Additions

-- 📋 Truffle Powder
+- ✅ Truffle Powder
-- 📋 Bittersweet and Semi-sweet Chocolate (for cooking/baking recipes)
+- 📋 Semi-sweet Chocolate (for cooking/baking recipes)
 - 📋 Candy Coating *(aka Couverture)* Chocolate (in each base chocolate type; will be the ingredient for all covered items)
 - 📋 Bars (flat, rectangular chocolates)
 - 📋 Infusions (varyingly shaped chocolates infused with various ingredients)